CodeJamboree/visionary-pi/docs/setup-pi.md

 ## Apache & PHP

 Let's build a docker file that sets up PHP & Apache.

-We mainly want to install/enable the Apache rewrite module, and the PHP mysqli extension.
+- Enable Apache Modules
+  - rewrite - allow us to expose urls without php extension
+  - headers - allow other devices on the network to talk to us (CORS)
+- PHP Extensions
+  - mysqli - connection to MariaDB/MySQL

 This is going to be part of our LAMP stack, so we'll setup a lamp directory, and add a sub folder for the php-image.